crim-ca/pydggsapi/docs/source/introduction.rst

    poetry install

-3. create local .env file from env.sample.
+3. create a local ``.env`` file from the ``env.sample``.
 Change the environment variables according to your local environment setup.

 .. code-block:: bash

     dggs_api_config=<Path to TinyDB>
     DGGRID_PATH=<Path to dggrid executable>

-4. Start the server for development:
+4. Start the server:

 .. code-block:: bash